 Recently, we received a message from one of our readers mentioning that a certain “reputable” company has not paid its workers for more than two months now.
 Hence, this article seeks to address similar situations, i.e. employers who do not pay their employees on time.
+We share some tips on your rights as a worker, how to file a complaint, not going absent because of the delay in salary, and even how to gently remind your boss in fulfilling this basic obligation.

 Ideally, workers should be receiving their salaries no later than the 10th day of the following month.
 This was even reiterated in the law on domestic workers issued by His Highness President Khalifa himself.
 Otherwise, employers would have to pay hefty fines and face stiff sanctions.

-What to Do if Your Employer Doesn’t Pay Your Salary On Time
+Expat Guide: What to Do if Your Employer Doesn’t Pay Your Salary On Time

 In 2009, the UAE government introduced the Wages Protection System (WPS) to ensure that workers are paid properly and on time.
-The Ministry of Human Resources and Emiratisation (MoHRE) also issued Ministerial Decree No. 739 of 2016, which stipulated that:
+The Ministry of Human Resources and Emiratisation (MoHRE) also issued Ministerial Decree No. 739 of 2016, which stipulates that:

 - If the salary has not been paid within 10 days of the due date registered in the WPS, it is considered “late.”